SystemsApproach/private5g/cloud.rst

 subsystems (as well as the SD-Fabric), are deployed as a set of microservices, just as any other cloud native workload.

-Once ACE is running in this configuration, it is ready to host a collection of cloud-native edge applications (not shown in :numref:`Figure %s <fig-ace>`).
-What’s unique to ACE is the ability to connect such applications to mobile devices throughout the enterprise using the 5G Connectivity Service implemented by SD-RAN and SD-Core.
-This service is offered as a managed service, with enterprise system administrators able to use a programmatic API (and associated GUI portal) to control that service; that is, authorize devices, restrict access, set QoS profiles for different devices and applications, and so on.
+Once an edge cluster is running in this configuration, it is ready to host a collection of cloud-native edge applications (not shown in :numref:`Figure %s <fig-ace>`).
+What’s unique to our example configuration is its ability to connect such applications to mobile devices throughout the enterprise using the 5G Connectivity Service implemented by SD-RAN and SD-Core.
+This service is offered as a managed service, with enterprise system administrators able to use a programmatic API (and associated GUI portal) to control that service;
+that is, authorize devices, restrict access, set QoS profiles for different devices and applications, and so on.

 6.2.2 Hybrid Cloud
 ~~~~~~~~~~~~~~~~~~

 While it is possible to instantiate a single ACE cluster in just one
-site, Aether is designed to support multiple ACE deployments, all of
+site, Aether is designed to support multiple edge deployments, all of
 which are managed from the central cloud.
 Such a hybrid cloud scenario
 is depicted in :numref:`Figure %s <fig-aether>`, which shows two
 subsystems running in the central cloud: (1) one or more instances of